Below will essentially be a catch-all for the information you need to know about the HackFab Losi Mini-T 2.0 (or Mini-B) Oval Conversion Chassis.

 Body Fitment Guide:

-Our kit was made to essentially have this body bolt right up.
+Another EDM option is this one from Kipps Hobbies.
 All parts needed to mount this are included in the kit (body itself you will need to get from Kipp).
 Simply use the standard rear body mount, and then take the two remaining body posts and run them in the two holes in the center of the chassis to support the deck of the body.
 The nose can be mounted directly to the front bumper mount/front of chassis on the V2 (you will need your own screws for that).

 McAllister #267 Monte Carlo for 1/18 Losi